The Basics of Using Clay - Kilns – Glazes – Cones – Firing

-Make kiln wash using ¾ cup water and adding several tablespoons at a time of powder kiln wash INTO the water (not the other way around!), mixing with each addition of powder, to form a very thin creamy paste the consistency of milk.
+Make kiln wash using ¾ cup water and adding several tablespoons at a time of powder kiln wash INTO the water (not the other way around!), mixing with each addition of powder, to form a very thin creamy paste the consistency of heavy milk.
 Yes, you may have to add more water, as well, especially if you are mixing up more than one bag of wash and kiln-washing more than 8-10 large half shelves.

-Use a designated KILN WASH brush – a 2”-3” synthetic bristle brush and apply one solid coat to one side only of kiln shelves.
+Use a dedicated KILN WASH brush – a 2”-3” synthetic bristle brush and apply one solid coat to one side only of kiln shelves.
 Take the wash out to within ¼” all around the edges of the shelves.
 Allow shelves to dry.
 Store extra kiln wash in marked, airtight container for future touch ups and use. *Store shelves kiln wash sides to each other.

 Loading and Unloading the Kiln

 Set the three or four shortest posts (1/2 or 1” inch) in a triangle pattern if using half shelves or a square pattern if using full shelves inside on the bottom of the kiln.

 Set shelf on top, with kiln wash side up.
 If 2 half shelves, leave 1/2” space between shelves for air flow.

 Always use cones – more details on this in each below section.

 Always log firings on Log Sheet.
 If ANY piece has a problem, always save cones and be sure to designate shelf they came off of for reference.

 Always read Firing Sheet to be sure you are properly pushing the correct buttons for a firing.
 Always press Program Review to make sure you did indeed push the correct buttons.

 Never turn the kilns on if someone is not going to be at the house or studio at or about the time the kiln should turn off.